-Housesitting rather than staying in a hotel is a relatively new concept, but it’s really taking off.
+Housesitting rather than staying in a hotel is a relatively new concept, but it’s taking off.
 Since I posted a brief story about the alternative way to find accommodation in London for the Olympics, I’ve had an enthusiastic response from people who literally housesit their way around the world.
-It’s given them a whole new lease on life!
+It’s given them a whole new world of travel and saved them money.

 Trustedhousesitters.com was founded by Andy Peck after realising the need for a comprehensive international house sitting website where homeowners could search for ideal house and pet sitters, view references, photos, relevant house and pet care experience, police check information, and even video profiles.